A parent’s guide to positive mental wellbeing

 Most parents and carers need more support at some point.
 This support can be from family, friends or support groups.
-Some might feel overwhelmed or ashamed at asking for help but there are lots of support networks out there ready to support people when they are looking for information, advise, guidance and emotional support.
+Some might feel overwhelmed or ashamed at asking for help but there are lots of support networks out there ready to support people when they are looking for information, advice, guidance and emotional support.

 For further information and support

-NHS mental health support at home during Coronavirus.
+NHS mental health support at home during coronavirus.